-There have been six developments within 0.5 miles.
-All six properties were developed with single-family residences.
+There have been two developments within 0.5 miles during the preceding three years.
+Located southeast of the subject property, the developments were both single-family homes built in 2021 and 2023.

 3. development approved within the past three years but not yet constructed.